YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 17. You can go ahead and compile and run this code to check to see if your installation is working.

     Toward the top of the CodeBlocks main window, you should see a series of tool icons.
 One of them looks like a little gear with a green triangle.
-If you hover you mouse over it for a second, it should indicate that it is the Build and run function.
-Notice also there is separate versions of each of these functions just to the left of this icon.
-For now we want to use the Build and run, go ahead and click on the icon.
+If you hover you mouse over it for a second, it should indicate that it is the "Build and run" function.
+Notice also there are separate versions of each of these functions just to the left of this icon.
+For now we want to use the combined "Build and run", go ahead and click on the icon.

-18. If all goes well, after a few moments a new console window should appear, with the test Hello World!
-At the very top.
-Congratulations, you have just compiled and ran your first C++ program and more importantly verified your  CodeBlocks installation is up and running.
+18. If all goes well, after a few moments a new console window should appear, with the text "Hello World!" at the very top.
+Congratulations, you have just compiled and ran your first C++ program and more importantly verified that your CodeBlocks installation is up and running.

 ### Bonus Tips